Car First Aid Kit

 Item 8 – Non Latex Gloves

-These gloves do not contain any allergy causing rubber proteins meaning anyone can use them.
+These gloves do not contain any allergy-causing rubber proteins meaning anyone can use them.

-Barrier between wounds, bodily fluids and you
+The barrier between wounds, bodily fluids, and you

 Helps prevent infection

 Item 9 – Gorilla Tape/Duct tape